 Environmental compliance includes the proper handling, storage, use, shipment, and disposal of all materials that are regulated under any applicable environmental law.

-VUMC prohibits the unlawful possession, use, manufacture, or distribution of illicit drugs and alcohol on its property or as part of any VUMC sponsored activity.
+VUMC prohibits the unlawful possession, use, manufacture, or distribution of controlled substances, illicit drugs and alcohol on its property or as part of any VUMC sponsored activity.

 Clinicians and other VUMC health care professionals, including those who maintain Drug Enforcement Agency (DEA) registration, must comply with all federal and state laws regulating controlled substances.

 VUMC is committed to responding appropriately when anyone at VUMC violates law or policy.